rationalis-petra/Silica/README.md

-# Sigil
+# Silica

-Sigil is a langauges which fuses PL theory with practical language design.
-Features include:
+Silica is a language developed for the Opal editor.
+The intent is to provide a pure, strongly-typed functional langauge for writing extensible GUIs.
+Features

-+ Full type system.
-Sigil has a full, rich type system based on System Fω, aiming for the haskell experience of 'if it compiles, it works', and with extra features like ML-style structs as first-class citizens.
++ A Rich type system based on System Fω, aiming for the haskell experience of 'if it compiles, it works' and including some extra goodies like first-class ml-style modules.
-+ Interactive Programming: like in lisp and other dynamic PLs, Sigil
++ Interactive Programming: like in lisp and other dynamic PLs, silica is designed for interactive programming: programs are developed iteratively by making modifications to running programs, allowing for instant feedback.
+This is particularly useful for GUI development.
-+ Great Portability: Sigil uses common lisp as a backend, meaning that (depending on implementation), you can run natively, on the JVM, embedded or even in the browser.
++ Portability: Silica runs on all major desktop platforms (Linux, Mac, Windows).
+Unfortunately, mobile support is neither available nor planned.